Toniiiio/sivis/README.md

 # Sivis: Turning browser clicks into reproducible scraping code.

-A framework for creating and monitoring scrapers efficiently in R(Studio).
+A framework for creating and monitoring scrapers in R(Studio).

 ## Example video: